 I’ve archived a book that shows how Tripitaka’s exile from heaven is similar to ancient Greek and Egyptian beliefs.

-In chapter 81, Monkey alludes to his master’s past life, adding to the reason why the Bodhisattva had been exiled to earth:
+In chapter 81, Monkey alludes to his master’s past life, adding to the reason why the celestial had been exiled to Earth:

 “You don’t realize that Master was the second disciple of our Buddha Tathagata, and originally he was called Elder Gold Cicada.
 Because he slighted the Law, he was fated to experience this great ordeal.”